|| Local Transport

 cannot refuse to accept a customer for travel within the

 municipality or official local taxi tariff zone unless the

-customer is excessively intoxicated, dirty, or sick, carrying a
+customer is obviously excessively intoxicated, dirty, sick, carrying a

-weapon, traveling with an aggressive dog, or is obviously unable
+weapon, traveling with an aggressive dog, or is appears unable

-German, the best way to tell the driver where to take you is to
+a bit rare nowadays), the best way to tell the driver where to take you

 All taxis in Germany are required to have a visible meter